iotaledger/tips/text/0005-white-flag/0005-white-flag.md

 If a conflict is occurring in the set of bundles confirmed by a milestone, nodes have to apply the first - with regards to the order previously proposed - of the conflicting bundles to the ledger and ignore all the others.

-Once a bundle is marked as ignored, this is final and can't be changed by a later milestone.
+Once a bundle is marked as ignored, this is final and cannot be changed by a later milestone.

 Since the ledger state is maintained from one milestone to another, a bundle conflicting with a bundle already confirmed by a previous milestone would also obviously be ignored.